Mining Useful General Data for Low-Resource Domain Adaptation: Analysis

 \paragraph{Empirical NTK regression.} To further validate the NTK-like behavior of pre-trained LLMs, we compare the fine-tuning accuracy against predictions from empirical Neural Tangent Kernel (eNTK) regression following \cite{wei2022more} and \cite{malladi2023kernel}.
 For each task, we compute the eNTK kernel matrix and solve the associated kernel regression problem (see Appendix~\ref{apx:entk_evaluation} for implementation details).
 As shown in Table~\ref{tab:entk}, eNTK regression achieves 90\% of fine-tuning accuracy in all cases across financial, legal, and psychological domains.
 This close agreement provides further evidence that the gradient-based dynamics of LLMs during task-specific fine-tuning are well-approximated by a static kernel, supporting our observation in \S\ref{subsec:ntk_like_behavior}.
 These results reinforce the practical relevance of NTK-based analysis and selection mechanisms for LLMs.

 \paragraph{Computational complexity and runtime analysis.} Table~\ref{tab:complexity} outlines the asymptotic complexity and wall-clock runtime for each stage of NTK-Selector in Algorithm~\ref{alg:ntk_selection}.
 The wall-clock time is measured in single NVIDIA A100 (80GB) GPU minutes.
 The most computationally expensive steps are embedding and gradient computation, which scale linearly with the candidate size $|\mathcal{C}|$ and the pre-selection size $M$.
 Under our default configuration, which selects $N=9000$ samples from a candidate pool of 1.8 million samples with $M=4N$, the total runtime is approximately 31 hours.
 This cost scales favorably and can be substantially reduced by using smaller candidate sets or pre-selection sizes, making the method practical for large-scale data selection.
+It is noted that the warm-up stage is only applied to the model used for data selection, not to the model used for final performance evaluation.